 Wyatt Work Start and Financial Assistance Grants

-Financial assistance may be sought from this scheme by individuals in financial hardship, who have been resident in South Australia for 5 years or more, and who have an unexpected crisis that impacts on their ability to pay fees, materials or debts.
-Applications must be made via a Student Counsellor or Referring Agent in another community service organisation.
+Financial assistance may be sought from this scheme by individuals in financial hardship, who have been resident in South Australia for five years or more, and who have an unexpected crisis that impacts on their ability to pay fees, materials or debts.